yihao03/self-hosted-ai-starter-kit/README.md

 ✅ **Docs to test out RAG**  - We’ve included a set of sample documents and policies to test out the RAG capabilities of the workflow.
 We have also included a sample scraper that scrapes DBS's website by default.

+✅ **Testing scripts**  - In the dialogues folder, you can find scripts for testing the workflow, their inputs and outputs.

 ## Installation